 We are excited to announce that we have a new Veteran’s Center, LSF 67, and Veteran Services Office, LSF 69, available for our student veterans.

-Hours for the Veteran’s Center, LSF 67, for the Spring 2014 semester are:
+Hours for the Veteran’s Center, LSF 67, for the Fall 2014 semester are:

 Our Veteran Services Office Coordinator, LSF 69, will be available to help with student veteran claims and connecting to campus and community resources.

-Veteran Services Office Hours for the Spring 2014 semester are:
+Veteran Services Office Hours for the Fall 2014 semester are:

 Please note the hours for the Veteran’s Center and Veteran Services Office will change every semester due to class schedules.